spacyk/SpaceCar/README.md

 # SpaceEye

 ### Description
-Script that uses https://docs.spaceknow.com/ APIs to localize and count number of cars on the map extent defined by geojson polygon.
+Script that uses `asyncio` and https://docs.spaceknow.com/ APIs to localize and count number of cars on the map extent defined by geojson polygon.

 ### Usage